HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 {% endraw %}{% endihighlight %} and then run
 {% ihighlight bash %}{% raw %}
 live-server
-{% endraw %}{% endihighlight %} in the project directory and the index.html will pop open in the browser ready for some live reloading goodness.*
+{% endraw %}{% endihighlight %} in the project directory and the index.html will pop open in the browser ready for some live reloading goodness.*{:***}

 ## We need some html to work with

 At this point we have a basic structure and we can listen to scrolling but we need some actual html on the page for us to manipulate while we scroll.
-So let's create the intial mountain looking things.
+So let's create the initial mountain looking things.

 Insert the following at the top of the body in index.html: